 Via the ‘Bec du Cher’ along the Loire to the Château of Ussé.
 On the high bank you have beautiful views of the river and its islands full of water birds.
 The landscape is unspoiled where the Indre flows out in the Loire.
 Enjoying the magnificent panoramas you go on to the lovely Candes-St-Martin where the Vienne and Loire confluent.
 This is Anjou, known for its wines and troglodytes.
 Choose the track close to the Loire or follow the higher, more exciting but also more strenuous track across the vineyards.
 Both end at the castle of Saumur.

 Breakfast marks the end of the trip.
 Have you got some time left, then visit the horse town Saumur, the home base of the prestigious riding academy Cadre Noir where the elite of the French horsemen is trained.
 Enjoy the beautiful houses with their white tuff stone fronts in the centre.
 Admire the proud castle and all the other beautiful classified monuments.
-You travel back to Orléans by train.
-You can leave your rental bikes.
+You can travel back to Orléans by train.

 All accommodations are carefully selected because of their location, atmosphere and/or unique services.